 The Preciousness of “the Doctrines of Grace”

 Let’s be more specific.
 What did George Whitefield see as real?
-Unlike so much preaching today, the preaching of the 18th-century awakening — including the evangelistic preaching of Whitefield and Wesley — was doctrinally specific and not vague.
+Unlike so much preaching today, the preaching of the eighteenth century awakening — including the evangelistic preaching of Whitefield and Wesley — was doctrinally specific and not vague.
 When you read the sermons of Whitefield, you are struck with how amazingly doctrinal they are.

 Embracing the Calvinistic Scheme